 We’ll use a diffusion constant,

-Figure ?? show results for a CA with
+Figure ?? shows results for a CA with size

 Now let’s add a second chemical.
 I’ll define a new object,